-The student should follow the sequence of courses in the "Curriculum Outline Prebusiness Program," listed below, and the recommendations of the academic advisor in completing the prescribed background and skill courses in preparation for the subsequent professional program.
+The student should follow the sequence of courses in the "Curriculum Outline Prebusiness Program" section, page 151, and the recommendations of the academic advisor in completing the prescribed background and skill courses in preparation for the subsequent professional program.

-For additional advising information, please visit the Undergraduate Programs Web site at www.cob.asu.edu/up/ indexupo.cfm.
+For more advising information, access the Undergraduate Programs Web site at www.cob.asu.edu/up/indexupo.cfm.

-Curriculum Outline Prebusiness Program
+Curriculum Outline Prebusiness Program First Year

-First Year